 NCLC - NCLC supports an end to the special cost recovery treatment of GSEP, and the transition of the GSEP docket to a planning docket.
 Accelerated recovery of infrastructure through a monthly surcharge is an expensive way to incorporate delivery service investments into customer rates, and incentivizes spending up to any set cost cap.
 Removing special cost recovery, and revising the GSEP statute to accommodate informed gas system planning, will allow the Department to make careful informed decisions specifically focused on gas system planning.
 Part of that process should include a mapping of gas leak activity among other informational data points (which may require revisions of G.L. c.
 164, § 147).
 Other mapping to inform the process, such as where electric load is not currently constrained, highlighting areas served by the same utility company for both gas and electric service, would be informative as the Department considers where electrification efforts could begin promptly.
 Cost recovery of any planned investments, however, can and should come in rate cases, where it existed for decades before enactment of the GSEP statute and the overall rate impact of a utility’s proposal can be fully assessed.
 In the alternative, if the updated statute does not immediately end GSEP’s cost recovery component, then we would support a firm date for ending the special cost recovery treatment of GSEP.
 If a date must be chosen, we strongly recommend that the date added at G.L. c.
 164 § 145(b) should be moved up to a date no later than December 31, 2024 (rather than the 2029 date originally suggested).

+Supported by: LEAN; Conservation Law Foundation, HEET (with clarification)

+HEET, PowerOptions - The AGO’s suggested “ramp-down” of GSEP is a generous and intelligent suggestion, however HEET suggests going a step or two further.
+The ramp-down would allow the gas utilities to replace over ~900 miles more of gas pipe (at current costs) with new gas pipe.
+Taking away accelerated cost recovery will in no way stop the gas utilities from their need to replace gas pipes in order to improve safety.
+It just discourages them from doing so.
+They will continue at a slower pace without accelerated cost recovery, to replace the more than 1,000 miles remaining of the small diameter cast iron mains pipe with new gas pipes.
+This is a lost opportunity.
+Every mile of gas pipe installed moves us in the wrong direction.

+The GSEP, with its carrot of the accelerated cost recovery, is the perfect vehicle for transitioning the gas system to non-combusting clean energy.
+Retaining the accelerated cost recovery (with conditions such as affordability) is a powerful lever to motivate the gas companies to install infrastructure that can meet the Commonwealths’ emissions mandates.

+HEET instead suggests that at the same time as the GSEP mileage in new gas pipe is “ramped-down”, there is a ramp-up of the mileage installed each year of non-gas pipe alternatives.
+The non-gas pipe alternatives ramp-up increases until they are 100% of the GSEP program.
+The Department can decide on the speed of this ramp up, as well as the length of the overall GSEP program, and can re-evaluate that speed every year in order to maintain affordability while moving to meet the limits and sublimits pursuant to chapter 21N.
+If a utility is unable to meet the speed, quality or affordability requirements, then the Department can take away the accelerated cost recovery for the next year, or terminate the program.

-Supported by: LEAN; Conservation Law FoundationOpposed by: NEGWA/USW; HEET/PowerOptions; Eversource; Liberty; National Grid; Unitil
+Opposed by: NEGWA/USW;, PowerOptions; Eversource; Liberty; National Grid; Unitil

 Statements in Opposition: